Bare root fruit trees 2018

 How do I prune, plant and care for my bare root trees?

 When you collect your trees we’re happy to prune them for you or show you how to do it yourself, and give you any advice you need on planting and caring for them.
 You’re also welcome to call us on (03) 6239 6850 if you need help.
-We’ll also have some info available on this website closer to winter with instructions and answers to common questions.

 My bare root trees aren’t developing leaves.
 What should I do?